hb8man/hb8man/README.md

-- 👋 Hi, I’m @hb8man
+- 👋 Hi, I’m Henry.
-- 👀 I’m interested in obtaining a position as an iOS developer.
-- 🌱 iOS Engineer, 2nd year computer science student.
-- 💞️
-- 📫
+- 👀 Entrepreneur at heart.
+Software engineer by trade.
+- 🌱 Three years professional experience.

 <!---
 hb8man/hb8man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.